 Another Scratch app this time to use and remake.
-It helps your students practise to describe differences between pictures and for Scratchers it’s a nice way to practise costume-change and sprite editing.
-What’s the difference?
-Instructions: Click onto the green flag and then memorize the picture for 30 seconds.Then click the A key on your keyboard and note 5 differences.Finally, click onto SPACE and not 6 differences.Do you have a good memory?
+It helps your students practise to find and describe differences in pictures and for Scratchers it’s a nice way to practise costume-change and sprite editing.
+Find the differences Instructions: Click onto the green flag and then memorize the picture for 30 seconds.Then click the A key on your keyboard and note 5 differences.Finally, click onto SPACE and not 6 differences.Do you have a good memory?
 For Scrachers, SEE INSIDE, it’s a simple costume-change code, however, in some cases, you need to move the sprite away from its centre point.
-You might also like
+You might

 A first lesson after a long summer break should be about discussing what you and your students have done since last time you met.
 It’s a great opportunity to exchange experiences, create a great group dynamic and revise simple past forms in positive, negative and interrogative sentences.
 So, here’s a quick idea for a welcome-back lesson:

 Today let me show you – and challenge all Scratch coders – with a Scratch animation to practise for Cambridge Movers Speaking Part 3: Which one is different and why?

 September 2021 – How is this school year going to be?
 Face-to-face, online, locked down?
 Whatever the answer is, we are happy to be back to school… and back to some great playful Cambridge YL Starters, Movers, Flyers exercises.
 Check out these ESL materials:

 January 2021 – In this lesson plan, you can discuss selfies from an artistic and a humorous point of view.
 The lesson aims at B2-C1 level students and is based on a TEDTalk (available on YouTube, not on the official TED site) and a scene from a late night TV show.
 It gives opportunity to revise narrative tenses and/or reported speech with your students.
 The exercises are suitable for online lessons.